I Should Be So Lucky

-"I Should Be So Lucky" is a 1987 song performed by Australian recording artist and songwriter Kylie Minogue from her debut studio album Kylie (1988).
-Released on 29 December 1987 by Mushroom Records and PWL Records, the song became a worldwide breakthrough hit; its image of Minogue on the front cover was shot by David Levine.
-The song was written and produced by Stock Aitken Waterman for Minogue, and they went on to produce Minogue's first four studio albums.
+"I Should Be So Lucky" is a 1987 song performed by Australian singer and songwriter Kylie Minogue from her debut album, Kylie (1988).
+Released on 29 December 1987 by Mushroom Records and PWL Records, the song became a worldwide breakthrough hit.
+The image of Minogue on the front cover of the single was shot by David Levine.
+The song was written and produced for Minogue by Stock Aitken Waterman, who went on to produce Minogue's initial four albums.

-The song received positive reviews from contemporary music critics, although some dismissed the lyrical content.
-Despite this, it received commercial attention around the world, topping charts in countries such as the United Kingdom, Australia, and Germany, and peaked in the top ten in countries including New Zealand and Japan, and on the Dance charts in the U.S.
+The song received positive reviews from contemporary music critics, although some dismissed the "simplistic" lyrical content.
+Despite this, it received commercial attention around the world, topping the charts in countries such as the United Kingdom, Australia, Germany and South Africa, and peaking within the top-ten in countries like New Zealand and Japan, as well as the Billboard Dance Club Songs chart in the United States.
+A six-minute dance remix by Pete Hammond was released on 45 rpm 12-inch vinyl for deejays.

-British magazine Classic Pop ranked it number 11 in their list of "Top 40 Stock Aitken Waterman songs" in 2021.
+In 2023, Minogue voiced a special rendition of "I Should Be So Lucky" for BBC Sport's opening film, to front England's semi-final match against Australia at the 2023 FIFA Women's World Cup.